Deadpikle/SimpleInventory/README.md

 ## What sorts of things would be nice to add?

-* UI for adding and editing item categories
 * UI for adding and editing currencies
 * Ability to login/logout so the system tracks which users are doing (supported by the database but not by the UI)
-* More reporting capabilities
+* More reporting capabilities (details on items purchased including timestamps, etc.)
 * Capability to make one purchase with multiple items and designate who purchased it (makes it more like a point of sale system) -- would need to be able to turn this feature on/off
 * Use LINQ or similar to clean up the manual SQLite database calls